ray155093/azure-docs.zh-tw/articles/vs-azure-tools-multiple-services-project-configurations.md

 <properties
-   pageTitle="使用多個服務組態設定 Azure 專案 | Microsoft Azure"
-   description="了解如何透過變更 ServiceDefinition.csdef 和 ServiceConfiguration.cscfg 檔案來設定 Azure 雲端服務專案。"
-   services="visual-studio-online"
-   documentationCenter="na"
-   authors="TomArcher"
+   pageTitle="Configuring your Azure project using multiple service configurations | Microsoft Azure" description="Learn how to configure an Azure cloud service project by changing the ServiceDefinition.csdef and ServiceConfiguration.cscfg files." services="visual-studio-online" documentationCenter="na" authors="TomArcher"